SESARLab/mfh-dl-performace-testing/thesis.md

 )
 ```

+Each row of the table represents a *measurement* for a given *location*, or rather cultivation, provided by a specific *sensor*; each measurement reports its *unit of measure* and the corresponding *timestamps* that states when it was taken.
+Instead, the insertion agent is the software agent that collected the measurement and sent it through the 5G communication network.

 MIND Foods HUB *sensors* are of three types:

 - Measurements, that register discrete, floating-point values (for example, temperature, humidity, wind speed, and others).
 This type of measurement is stored in the `double_value` column, while the measurement time is stored in the `measure_timestamp` column.

 - Phase sensors, that register a range of floating-point values in a given period.